 Tables – If you are using someone else’s data (and not your own original data) then you must include a source citation with the table.
 Tables should be labelled table, include a title, source information (if it’s not your own work) and a note.

-- Include the illustration in your work as close as possible to the text.
+- Write the text that explains the figure.
+Include the figure in your work as close as possible to the text you have written.

-- Label the illustration Fig. and then give it a number, along with a caption or title.
+- Label the illustration Fig. and then give it a number.

 NoodleTools is an online citation website.
 Fig 1. shows the NoodleTools logo.
 It was founded in 1999 to help students organise their research and create accurate citations.
 Since it’s inception, NoodleTools has served millions of students.